Signature of a Cosmic String Wake at $z=3$: Analysis

 \subsection{Wake signal extraction with wake orientation prior}

 We have inserted the wake at the plane $Z=2Mpc/h$.
-Therefore, by choosing the axis $x$ as the projection axis for our analysis, we will be automatically selecting an axis perpendicular to the wake plane and therefore will have an optimal statistical analysis.
+Therefore, by choosing the axis $X$ as the projection axis for our analysis, we will be automatically selecting an axis perpendicular to the wake plane.

-For each simulation and orientation aligned with the wake, we chose the wake indicator $S$ from \ref{stat}.
-The result of the distribution of the signal $S$ for each one of the ten simulations (with and without wakes) is shown in figure \ref{pkostd_dist}.
+We chose the wake indicator $S$ from \ref{stat}.
+The result of the distribution of the signal $S$ for each one of the ten samples (with and without wakes) is shown in figure \ref{pkostd_dist}.